DroneBridge/ESP32/README.md

 First download the latest release from this repository.
 [You can find them here](https://github.com/DroneBridge/ESP32/releases).

-For flashing there are many ways of doing this.
-To easy ones are shown below.
+There are many multiple ways on how to flash the firmware.
+The easy ones are explained below.

 **Erase the flash before flashing a new release!**